 When women are concerned about the sagging appearance of their breasts, a breast lift, or mastopexy, can help.
 This procedure is performed to lift pendulous or sagging breasts for a perkier appeal.

-Dr. Michael J. Yoo’s Irvine and Orange County patients seek mastopexy to restore a more youthful and attractive contour.
+Dr. Michael J. Yoo’s Irvine, Orange County, and Beverly Hills patients seek mastopexy to restore a more youthful and attractive contour.
 In some cases, he performs this procedure combined with a breast augmentation to achieve optimal results.

 - 1 About Breast Lifts